 There’s no hiding the fact that buying a house is expensive.
 I’m sure there’s lots of us out there who are mainly saving to buy their own house one day.

-The most expensive part of buying a house will be a deposit.
+The most expensive part of buying a house will be the deposit.
 This is a portion of the property price that you pay prior to completion (getting the keys to your house).
 The exact value of your deposit will depend on the value of the property and the mortgage loan you can secure.

 However there are other fees that you have to pay.
 This will usually be a minimum of £2000, if you are first time buyers.
 Although if you’re no longer first time buyers it can easily be as much as £5000+.